pxlwh/booru-viewer/README.md

 ### Windows

 Download `booru-viewer-setup.exe` from Releases and run the installer.
 It installs to AppData with Start Menu and optional desktop shortcuts.
-To update, just run the new installer over the old one — your data in `%APPDATA%\booru-viewer\` is preserved.
+To update, just run the new installer over the old one.
+Your data in `%APPDATA%\booru-viewer\` is preserved.

 Github: [/pxlwh/booru-viewer/releases](https://github.com/pxlwh/booru-viewer/releases)